The Rainbow Times explosion perps caught and reactions to it; watch the nightly news for more information

 Although many, including the Salem Police Chief Mary Butler, deemed the act as a “hate crime” when the incident happened, Salem Police Captain Conrad Prosniewski spoke to Boston Magazine about the different outcome and the difficulty to prosecute hate crimes.

 “That was something that was discussed with the District Attorney’s office and with the victims in this crime, and it’s tough to get inside somebody’s head,” Prosniewski said.
-“Is there enough evidence to present to a court for probable cause that this was a a crime motivated by hate?
+“Is there enough evidence to present to a court for probable cause that this was a crime motivated by hate?
 That’s a tough hurdle.”

 In an interview with the Zine, the Times editor expressed her gratitude and understanding of the Police efforts to find the perpetrators.

 “We are thrilled to know that the individuals responsible for the reckless explosion of The Rainbow Times newspaper box will be held accountable and brought to justice for such a malicious and cowardly act against our community,” says Nicole Lashomb, the paper’s editor-in-chief.
-“We also understand that because there isn’t that piece of physical evidence, hate crimes in general are very difficult to prove and prosecute.”
+“We also understand that because there isn’t that piece of physical evidence, hate crimes, in general, are very difficult to prove and prosecute.”

 Other news outlets that covered the story: